ptem/nicotine-plus-plus/README.md

       - ./npp_data/config:/config/nicotine

     ```
-4. Open a command prompt, navigate to the repository root folder and run the following command: ```docker compose up -d --build```.
+3. Open a command prompt, navigate to the repository root folder and run the following command: ```docker compose up -d --build```.

 And that's it!
 Nicotine++ should be now running on your machine.

-*If you want, you can now delete the file `credentials.txt` that you created previously.*
+When you create the docker container for the first time, by default, Nicotine++ will generate random user and password so that you can connect to the network.
+In case you want to use your own credentials you can stop the container and change them in the config file.
+Once you save the changes on the configuration file, the container will read and use the new credentials.

 ## API